TwinBlad6s/100-Instagram-Auto-Followers-Bot/README.md

 YOPmail

-Change dot gmail or temp mails from 15 line

-one after one it take process after one bot run its close the tab and open new tab and create new one !
+Change the dot Gmail or temporary emails from the 15 lines provided, one after the other.
+The process will run one bot at a time, closing the tab and opening a new one to create a new account.

-Download The Latest Version Of Chrome Driver https://chromedriver.chromium.org/ & Extract The File And Place To These Folder open cmd and enter rate or followers.py or you can rename the file and run it.
+To run the program, download the latest version of Chrome Driver from https://chromedriver.chromium.org/ and extract the file to the designated folder.
+Then, open the command prompt and enter "rate.py" or "followers.py", or rename the file to your liking and run it
 👉Note:-

 👉if your selenium version is in latest version then the code never run